 You can try disabling N mode completely by using

 11n_disable=1 in the previous settings.
-N mode can be more unstable than G mode, and the speed gained isn’t typically useful as total bandwidth available to the Internet is less than N speeds.
+N mode can be more unstable than G mode, and the speed gained isn’t typically useful as total bandwidth available in/out from/to the Internet is less than N speeds.

 If you have trouble with a Bluetooth headset and keeping a steady downlink speed, try disabling Bluetooth coexistence in the configuration file above: